-It's quite common among men over 40 to believe or to be talked into thinking that they can't gain muscle naturally.
-This couldn't be further from the truth.
-If you're healthy, and follow proper strength training, a good diet paired with at least 7-8 hours of good-quality sleep, you will grow muscle naturally even when you're almost 50 like me.
+Many men over 40 believe-or are told-that they can’t build muscle naturally anymore.
+This couldn’t be further from the truth.
+If you stay healthy, train consistently, fuel your body with a proper diet, and get at least 7–8 hours of quality sleep, you can still grow muscle naturally-even when you’re pushing 50, like me.

-I'm reading on Harvard'swebsite that "men tend to lose as much as 3% to 5% of their muscle mass per decade after age 30" but also that we've got the power to slow this natural decline and perhaps even reverse it.
-The solution is to lift weights — often enough, long enough, and heavy enough.
-"Weight training is the best way to keep the muscle mass you have and even increase muscle mass you may have lost with aging," says Shawn Pedicini, a physical therapist at Harvard-affiliated Spaulding Rehabilitation Hospital.
+According to Harvard Health, “men tend to lose as much as 3% to 5% of their muscle mass per decade after age 30.”
+The good news?
+This natural decline can be slowed-and even reversed-through proper resistance training.
+Shawn Pedicini, a physical therapist at Harvard-affiliated Spaulding Rehabilitation Hospital, states: “Weight training is the best way to keep the muscle mass you have and even increase muscle mass you may have lost with aging.”

-This is one of my routines for bigger and stronger shoulders and arms
+One of my go-to routines for bigger, stronger shoulders and arms

 - Set 2: 16 kg (~35 lbs) × 12 reps